-While we could name 1,000 things to do before you die in Ireland (we could name 1,000 just in Northern Ireland alone), here are the top ten things to do in the Emerald Isle before you pass.
+While we could name 1,000 things to do in Ireland, here are the top ten things to do before you kick the bucket!

 Watch the majestic Atlantic sweep in and see the sun's rays glance off the towering mountains and witness scenes unchanged for centuries.
 Watch as the little fishing boats make their way to the sea and the early morning stillness is broken only by the seagulls' cries.
 In the distance see the starkly beautiful Blasket Islands.